dxAdam/Kernel_Development/user_threads/README.md

 ### project:

 This project involved implementing a user level pthreads-like library.
-The library contains functions implementing the initialization and creation of threads, yielding and joining threads, and the termination of threads.
+The library contains functions handling the initialization and creation of threads, yielding and joining threads, and the termination of threads.

 The functions we wrote are located in pet_thread.c.